-Starting cord of autonomous robots: At least one present element of the team on the table (except the embedded beacons) need to be equipped with a starting device easily accessible.
+Starting cord of autonomous robots: One or more present elements of the team on the table need to be equipped with a starting device easily accessible.
 This device has to be triggered by pulling the end of a cord at least 500 mm long by a team mate.
 This cord must not stay attached to the element after departure.
 After the device was triggered, the autonomous robots can start.

 No other starting system (remote control, manual rocker switch, etc.) will be homologated.

 List of elements that can be had with the starting device :

-- 1. The robot

-- 2. The SIMAs
+- 1. The robot - 2.
+The SIMAs

-- 3. The fixed beacons

-- 4. The remote computing device

-Avoidance system : All teams are required to equip its robot with a system for detecting opposing team's robots.
+Avoidance system: All teams are required to equip its robot with a system for detecting opposing team's robots.
 This system is intended to prevent collisions between robots, during a match.
 This point will be systematically checked during homologation.